 - 1. Support legislation and budget actions which provide additional and continuing funding for local infrastructure, including local roads, bridges, and transit priorities, as well as continued funding of the California Aid to Airports Program (CAAP) for capital projects.
 Ensure that existing transportation funding streams are retained.
 Seek to reverse the diversion of Off Highway vehicle funding. - 2.
 Seek funding from the Cap and Trade measure to pay for road maintenance including green roads and other enhancements to the transportation network that reduce greenhouse gas emissions. - 3.
-Oppose legislation and measures that seek to diminish or rescind the Road Repair and Accountability Act of 2017.
-(Resource Management) - 4.
-Oppose legislation that restricts the County's ability to deliver construction projects using specialized consultant, non-profit, or other contract services.
-(Resource Management) - 3.
-Support legislation for the establishment, extension, or increase of a special tax for the purpose of local transportation projects and lowers the threshold for voter approval to 55%.
-(Resource Management) - 4.5.
-Support efforts to improve rail and rail car safety, including positive train control (PTC) technologies, for transportation of hazardous materials including crude oil. - 5.6.
+Oppose legislation and measures that seek to diminish or rescind the Road Repair and Accountability Act of 2017. - 4.
+Oppose legislation that restricts the County's ability to deliver construction projects using specialized consultant, non-profit, or other contract services. - 5.
+Support efforts to improve rail and rail car safety, including positive train control (PTC) technologies, for transportation of hazardous materials including crude oil. - 6.
 Encourage the replenishment of State funding of the Aeronautics Program for Capital Improvement Grant Funding through the California Transportation Commission (CTC); and restore State Aeronautics funding reliability for future project planning. - 7.
-Support Funding and increased access to transportation for those who are low income and lack access to reliable transportation. - 6.8.
+Support Funding and increased access to transportation for those who are low income and lack access to reliable transportation. - 8.
 Support legislation that facilitates funding and improvements to the Highway 37 corridor.
-(Resource Management)